Rishabh0201/G1ANT_matrix/Amazon_App_Addon/G1ANTAddon.AmazonApp/Commands/AmazonAppLogoutCommand.md

 For more information about `if`, `timeout`, `errorcall`, `errorjump`, `errormessage` and `errorresult` arguments, see [Common Arguments](https://manual.g1ant.com/link/G1ANT.Manual/appendices/common-arguments.md) page.

+> **Note:** the `amazonapp.` commands require opening a mobile app with the `amazonapp.open` command first.

 ## Example

-In this script, Amazon app is opened, the robot waits 5 seconds and then login in Amazon app after  that wait for 5 second and logout from the session:
+In this script, Amazon app is opened, the robot waits 5 seconds and then login in Amazon app using given credential.
+After that wait for 5 second and logout from the session:

 ```G1ANT
 amazonapp.open